HIS3349 : Health and disease in the Anthropocene: Intersections of human and environmental health post 1800 (Inactive)

 Aims

-Human health has always been interlinked with that of the environment and as the Anthropocene (our current geological age) progresses, this is becoming an increasingly urgent matter for public health policy.
-This module will look at key ways in which humans have adapted their environment in the past, in relation to their own concerns regarding health and disease.
+Human health has always been interlinked with that of the environment and this is becoming an increasingly urgent matter for public health policy.
+This module will look at key ways in which humans have adapted their environment since 1800 in relation to their own concerns regarding health and disease.
 Through a series of key case studies over time and place such as an investigation of attempts to control air pollution in the late nineteenth century, the mid-twentieth century and today, students will gain an understanding of the historical and cultural contexts of such debates and the interrelationships between human and environmental health.
 They will also gain an understanding of how people in the past conceived the relationship between different environments and health and how that has changed over time.
-Although focused on Britain, the module will consider transnational and global contexts in relation to the use of forests for the treatment of Tuberculosis in Germany and Australia as well as the development of strategies to deal with malaria in India, the US and East Africa.
+Although predominately focused on Britain, the module will consider transnational and global contexts in relation to the use of forests for the treatment of Tuberculosis in Germany and Australia as well as the development of strategies to deal with malaria and yellow fever in India and the US.

 This module aims: